jarrvis/st-lazy/readme.md

 @Lazy is a decorator that allows you to call component method as the user scrolls component into the viewport.

 ## How to use it?
-It's very simple: you just need to anotate your method with @Lazy and it will be called when host component is scrolled to viewport.
+It's very simple: you just need to anotate your method with `@Lazy` and it will be called when host component is scrolled to viewport.
 Method will be called once - the first time you scroll to component.
-Additionally you need to pass host's @Element.
+Additionally you need to pass host's `@Element`.
 You can do it in two ways:

-Option 1: passing host element with @LazyHost
+Option 1: passing host element with `@LazyHost`
 ```javascript

 import { Component, Element } from '@stencil/core';